gatsbyjs/gatsby/docs/tutorial/e-commerce-with-datocms-and-snipcart/index.md

 - [Git](https://git-scm.com/downloads): track changes to your code
 - [Gatsby command line interface (CLI)](https://www.gatsbyjs.org/tutorial/part-zero/#using-the-gatsby-cli): run Gatsby commands on your computer

-## Provisioning Your Site
+## Provisioning Your Site on Gatsby Cloud

+Begin with Gatsby Cloud.
+Once you have an account, you can log in and follow these instructions:

+- Select the "Create new site" option.

-Begin with Gatsby.
-Once you have an account, log in and hit "Create new site".
-Since you're starting from scratch, choose "I don't have a Gatsby site yet" on the next screen.
-You'll be presented with a few different ready-made starters (Gatsby sites that you can copy).
-The one you want is labeled "Snipcart with DatoCMS".
+- Since you're starting from scratch, choose "I don't have a Gatsby site yet" on the next screen.

+- Select the starter  labeled "Snipcart with DatoCMS" from the list of ready-made starters (Gatsby sites that you can copy).

 At this point, you'll need to come up with a name for your project.
 This won't be customer-facing.
 This name will identify your site in Gatsby Cloud and your repository (repo) on GitHub.
 For now, associate this site with your personal GitHub account.
 If you're building this site for your company, you can always transfer the project over to a [GitHub organization](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/about-organizations) later.

 ![Gatsby menu where you can create a new site asks What should we call your new project and choose a destination](/images/gatsby-new-site.png)

+### Connect site with DatoCMS

 Authorize Gatsby to connect with your DatoCMS account and hit the "Start my site" button.
 Once this is done, you should see a link to the corresponding project in DatoCMS and repository on GitHub, both of which have been created for you.

 ![Log into DatoCMS overlaid on top of the Gatsby UI](/images/dato-log-in.png)

-This automatic provisioning of your website is one of Gatsby Cloud's strengths.
+>This automatic provisioning of your website is one of Gatsby Cloud's strengths.
 Integrations with content management systems like this make it possible for you to spin up and begin publishing content to new sites without ever touching any code.

 ![celebratory screen titled successfully set up Gatsby provisioned Snipcart!](/images/successfully-set-up.png)

 ## Exploring the DatoCMS Project

-You can follow the link in Gatsby Cloud to go straight to your project in DatoCMS.
-Hit "Enter project" and select "Products" from the secondary navigation menu.
+After sucessfully linking the DatoCMS you can click on "Start my site" and follow the link in Gatsby Cloud to go straight to your project in DatoCMS.

+Click on  "Enter project" and select "Products" from the secondary navigation menu.
 You'll see a number of products already defined for you.
 You can delete or edit these as you'd like.

 ![edit product screen featuring a single sock product called street faces](/images/edit-product.png)

+### Editing models in DataCMS

 Clicking on "Settings" in the primary navigation menu reveals the "Models" menu item.
 You create models in DatoCMS to determine what your data should look like.
 In the case of your sample Product model, each individual product has a name, image, and price.